fransimo/fransimo_info/content/docs/presence/promo/_index.en.md

 ---

 Hi, I’m Fran.
 I was born in Argentina and have lived in Spain for the past 26 years.
 Last year, I decided to leave my corporate life behind and focus on art and healing.
-I’ve been living in Istanbul since March 2025.

 # Craniosacral Biodynamics